jiztastamablastamarang/TelegAggregate/README.md

 # TelegAggregate
-Telegram bot that aggregates posts from different channels
+Telegram bot that aggregates posts from different channels, forward them and store data into SQL database